timothyfraser/sigma/docs/13_workshop.md

-# Workshop: Design of Experiments in R
+# Design of Experiments in R